Tips for a better nights rest...

 You keep a night light on or do not close your blinds.

-You immediately get into bed after your shut off the TV.
+You immediately get into bed after you shut off the TV.

-Your brain may continue to process whatever it was you were watching.
-Consider waiting at least 30 min. after shutting off the TV before hopping into bed in an effort to clear your mind.
+- In most instances, your brain will continue to process whatever it was that you were just watching.
+It is a good idea to wait at least a half-hour after shutting off the TV before you hop into bed.
+That 30 minutes will help clear your mind.

 You watch TV in bed.

-Studies have shown that people who watch TV in bed or work on their laptops take longer to fall asleep.
-Your brain associates these activities with the bed.
-Leave work and entertainments outside of the bedroom.
+- Studies have proven that individuals who watch television or work on their laptop in bed take longer to fall asleep.
+This is based on the idea that the brain associates these activities with the bed.
+That is why it is recommended that you leave your work and entertainment out of the bedroom.

 Your pet or children sleep in your bed.